Somedaywilldo/AutoGCL/README.md

 Yin Yihang, Qingzhong Wang, Siyu Huang, Haoyi Xiong, Xiang Zhang

-## Full Paper
+## Paper, Poster and Presentation

 ![framework](framework.png)

 Please check our arXiv version [here](https://arxiv.org/abs/2109.10259) for the full paper with supplementary.
+We also provide our [poster](poster.pdf) in this repo.
+Our oral presentation video at AAAI-2022 can be found on YouTube, for both the [brief introduction](https://youtu.be/k5qiR8frfaM) and the [full presentation](https://youtu.be/37iavACXCIw).

 ## Requirement